CaptainProton42/DynamicWaterDemo/docs/README.md

   </div>
 </div>

+I exported the mesh using the [Godot Engine Exporter](https://github.com/godotengine/godot-blender-exporter) for Blender since we need support for vertex colors.

-I then simply added a shader to the mesh and displaced the vertices by reading from the height map:
+In Godot, I then simply added a shader to the mesh and displaced the vertices by reading from the height map:

 ```
 void vertex() {
     if (COLOR.r > 0.0f && texture(collision_texture, UV).r == 0.0f) {
-	float v = COLOR.r;
 	vec4 tex = texture(simulation_texture, UV);
 	float height = tex.r - tex.g;
-	VERTEX.y += amplitude * v * height;
+	VERTEX.y += amplitude * COLOR.r * height;
     }
 }
 ```

+*I also multiplied the resulting height with the vertex color to make the transition a bit smoother towards the edges.*

-The quality of the water is much improved by also calculating the normals in the fragment shader:
+We add detail by also calculating the normals in the fragment shader:

 ```
 void fragment() {